 Located in the southwest corner of Thornhill between Dufferin Street and New Westminster Drive, Brownridge is a very popular area for families due to its proximity to a great selection of schools.
 The houses in Brownridge are built on larger lot sizes than many of the other neighbourhoods in Thornhill giving the neighbourhood a more spacious feel.

 located in the northwest corner of Thornhill, Beverly Glen is a mix of residential and commercial space.
-The neighbourhood is walking distance to the Promenade Mall on Centre Street and Bathurst and has great access to transportation via Highway 7 and Highway 407.
+The neighbourhood is within walking distance of the Promenade Mall on Centre Street and Bathurst and has great access to transportation via Highway 7 and Highway 407.

 One of the more sought-after neighbourhoods in Thornhill, German Mills has a tremendous selection of amenities.
-The neighbourhood has some of the best rated schools in the entire GTA.
-The neighbourhood is located right next to Highway 404 giving residents easy access into Toronto.
+The neighbourhood has some of the best-rated schools in the entire GTA.
+The neighbourhood is located right next to Highway 404 giving residents easy access to Toronto.